lue-bird/elm-review-equals-caseable/README.md

         in
         ...
 ```
-Don't you do this to yourself.
+Don't do this to yourself.
 Let the compiler know as much as you about the path you're in.
 ```elm
 toVariant pattern =
     case pattern.ending of